Mexican Revolution: Meeting of the winners, then civil war: 1914–1915

 With Huerta's ouster in July 1914 and the dissolution of the Federal Army in August, the revolutionary factions agreed to meet and make "a last-ditch effort to avert more intense warfare than that which unseated Huerta".
 Commander of the Division of the North, Pancho Villa, and the Division of the Northeast, Pablo González had drawn up the Pact of Torreón in early July, pushing for a more radical agenda than Carranza's Plan of Guadalupe.
 It also called for a meeting of revolutionary generals to decide Mexico's political future.

-Carranza called for a meeting in October 1914 Mexico City, which he now controlled with Obregón, but other revolutionaries opposed to Carranza's influence successfully moved the venue to Aguascalientes.
+Carranza called for a meeting in October 1914 in Mexico City, which he now controlled with Obregón, but other revolutionaries opposed to Carranza's influence successfully moved the venue to Aguascalientes.
 The Convention of Aguascalientes did not, in fact, reconcile the various victorious factions in the Mexican Revolution.
 The break between Carranza and Villa became definitive during the Convention.
 "Carranza spurned it, and Villa effectively hijacked it.
 Mexico's lesser caudillos were forced to choose" between those two forces.
 It was a brief pause in revolutionary violence before another all-out period of civil war ensued.

 Carranza had expected to be confirmed in his position as First Chief of revolutionary forces, but his supporters "lost control of the proceedings".
 Opposition to Carranza was strongest in areas where there were popular and fierce demands for reform, particularly in Chihuahua where Villa was powerful, and in Morelos where Zapata held sway.
 The Convention of Aguascalientes brought that opposition out in an open forum.

 The revolutionary generals of the Convention called on Carranza to resign executive power.
 Although he agreed to do so, he laid out conditions for it.
 He would resign if both Pancho Villa and Emiliano Zapata, his main rivals for power, would resign and go into exile, and that there should be a so-called pre-constitutionalist government "that would take charge of carrying out the social and political reforms the country needs before a fully constitutional government is re-established."

 Rather than First Chief Carranza being named president of Mexico at the convention, General Eulalio Gutiérrez was chosen for a term of 20 days.
 The Convention declared Carranza in rebellion against it.
-Civil war resumed, this time between revolutionary armies that had fought in a united cause to oust Huerta in 1913–14.
+Civil war resumed, this time between revolutionary armies that had fought in a united cause to oust Huerta in 1913–1914.
 During the Convention, Constitutionalist General Álvaro Obregón had attempted to be a moderating force and had been the one to convey the Convention's call for Carranza to resign.